 Parenting is hard, but are there ways to make the process just a little bit easier?
 We certainly think so!

-In fact, we think that hacks, like the 15 that we’ve assembled right here, might be just what you need to make the experience of parenting flow a bit more easy.
+In fact, we think that hacks, like the 15 that we’ve assembled right here, might be just what you need to make the experience of parenting flow a bit easier.
 Sure, it might not solve the big problems, but it will certainly clear away some of the little ones.

 1. Bathroom Locks